Skip to content

 Prompt suffix is a string that will be added to the end of the prompt

-Each line of section prompts will be used as a separate prompt suffix
+Each line in section prompts is used as a separate prompt suffix.

 Example: